medalwill/medalwill.github.io/docs/README.md

 ## About Me
 <!-- (https://vcg.xmu.edu.cn/) -->
+I'm currently a Vision Algorithm Researcher in AIPD, TEG, Tencent.

-I'm a graduate student in Xiamen University, supervised by assistant professor [Xuan Cheng](https://chengxuan90.github.io/).
+I got my Master's degree and Bachelor's degree in the School of Informatics at Xiamen University, supervised by [Xuan Cheng](https://chengxuan90.github.io/).

 In 2023.06 -2023.12, I served as a research intern at [Virtual Human Group](https://fuxivirtualhuman.github.io/) of [NetEase Fuxi AI Lab](https://fuxi.163.com/), working with [Yu Ding](https://scholar.google.com/citations?hl=zh-CN&user=T9Vd-rcAAAAJ&view_op=list_works&sortby=pubdate).

 My research interests lie in Computer Vision and Computer Graphics.
-I'm particularly interested in face completion, multi-exposure image fusion, virtual human and AIGC.
+I'm particularly interested in virtual human and AIGC.
 ## News
 - [Feb.
 2024] Our work on text-to-image has been accepted to CVPR2024.
 - [Nov.
 2023] Our work on text-to-image has been submitted to CVPR2024.